a-hanf/tool-tracking/Readme.md

 conda activate tool-tracking_env
 pip install -r requirements.txt
 ```
+4. Mark the data-tools and fhg-utils folders as Content roots or add them to your PYTHONPATH

-4. Get introduced on how to load and work with the data
+5. Get introduced on how to load and work with the data

 Start [Jupyter](https://jupyter.org/) and run the both notebook `How-to-load-the-data.ipynb` and `plot_window_sizes.ipynb` with:
 ```